GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 ## Roles and Minting

+Every NFR defines the following roles:

+- `ADMIN`: super-user style account than can add and remove addresses from any other role (the Hypernet DAO is the admin of every NFR)
-Each NFR has a `REGISTRAR_ROLE`, which can register new identities, a `REGISTRAR_ROLE_ADMIN` which can add and remove addresses from the
+- `REGISTRAR_ROLE_ADMIN`: can add and remove addresses from the `REGISTRAR_ROLE`
-`REGISTRAR_ROLE` as well as update NFR parameters, and a `DEFAULT_ADMIN_ROLE` which can make modifications to which addresses have the
+- `REGISTRAR_ROLE`: can register new identities as well as update NFR parameters via the `setRegistryParameters` function

-`REGISTRAR_ROLE` and `REGISTRAR_ROLE_ADMIN`.
-Both of these roles are set up through the NFR constructor.
+All roles are set up through the NFR constructor/initializer which is called by the registry factory.
 Additionally, the `REGISTRAR_ROLE` and the owner of an NFI have the option to update the information stored in the `tokenURI` after registration unless
 `allowStorageUpdate` is set to `false` (which it is by default and can be updated by the `REGISTRAR_ROLE`).
 The same applies for the token `label` through the `allowLabelChange` flag (which is false by default).
 In some cases, it can be useful to dissallow the transfer